 Typically if you have a wireless router in the home or office (just behind a cabled modem or DSL modem, see this diagram), the wireless router should be configured as a router (factory default configuration).
 However, you may want to add another wireless device to expand or improve your WiFi wireless coverage (see this diagram), it is sometimes better to configure the secondary wireless device as an "Access Point" instead of a "router behind a router".
 Reason: all your internal computers and peripherals (e.g. network printers, network share drivers, etc) are now on the same IP network (geeks terminology: "they are on the same subnet") so they can share resources and communicate with each other as if they were connected directly by CAT-5 wiring on the same hub/switches.

 Because the bridge mode available in TP-LINK can only support WEP encryption.
 The master encryption key in WEP can be recovered easily using well known BackTrack hacking software.
 With this article, you can configure your wireless AP to use the safer WPA2 encryption.
 You also get much better over-the-air data throughput using AP in stead of using bridge mode.

-A primary wireless (or non-wireless) router, see this diagram; and a CAT-5 cable run between the primary and secondary devices, see this diagram.
+- A CAT-5 cable run connecting the primary and secondary AP, see this diagram.